Truths and Half-Truths:

 There are medications to help you recover.

-Once out of rehab, your chains are gone and you can return to your life before
+Once out of rehab, you are free to return to your life before

 No, no, no, no, no. It is easier to get clean than to stay clean.
-Out of rehab, your body has rid itself of the addictiive drug or alcohol (or both) in your system but your addiction is still very strong and your brain has not yet begun to heal.
+Out of rehab, your body has rid itself of the addictive drug or alcohol (or both) in your system but your addiction is still very strong and your brain has not yet begun to heal.
 The journey has just begun.
-It takes 2 - 5 years for the brain damage to heal.
+It takes 2 to 5 years for the brain damage to heal.
 During this time, you are miserable, depressed, anxious, unstable, assaulted by cravings, angry, confused and out of sync with reality and society.
-Your anxiety is only made worse because it may be many months before you can get any restful sleep or have the ability to think clearly.
-Once out of rehab, there is a significant risk of overdose because tolerance for the addictive substance has become lower after a rehab stay,somewhat like a turtle who has left its shell of armor.
+Your anxiety is only made worse because of the many months it will be before you can get any restful sleep or have the ability to think clearly.
+You need to be super-strong to get through the journey to sobriety at a time when you are mentally at your weakest.
+Once out of rehab, there is a significant risk of overdose because tolerance for the addictive substance has become much lower after a rehab stay, and your vulnerability is somewhat like a turtle who has left its shell of armor behind and has to walk past its predators to get to safety!

 Most people who try drugs will not become addicted.

-This is true and likely a reason why young people are willing to take the chance of using drugs and alcohol recreationally.
-In fact, it is estimated that of this population, 10% will become addicted.
-There are certain risk factors that increase your odds.
-They include: genetics, age,adverse childhood experiences, comorbidity (2 or more conditions), high tolerance, and availability.
-It is also the reason that those in a critical level of addiction cannot be treated in the same way as those who use drugs recreationally.
+This is true and likely a factor to why young people are willing to take the chance of using drugs and alcohol recreationally.
+In fact, it is estimated that of those who use drugs, only 10% will become addicted.
+Before condemning a young person for trying a drug, ask yourself if you have ever had a drink knowing that there was a chance you would become an alcoholic?
+There are certain risk factors that increase your odds including genetics, age, adverse childhood experiences, comorbidity (2 or more conditions), high tolerance, and availability.